E

 Chakra Association: Heart.

-Historical Associations: abundance; fertility; life; immortality; memory improvement; intelligence; fidelity; expose false lovers; foretell future events; drive away evil spirits; protect against demon possession; protection from evil spells; quick-witted; richness; growth in nature; cut through illusions; inspiration; patience; love; commitment; harmony; renewal; rebirth; youth; eloquence; truthfulness; good luck; good fortune; wealth; healing; intuition; foresight; victory in trials; help settle litigation; presence increased; increase business; business influence; speech; think clearly about the past, present, and future.
+Historical Associations: intelligence; quick-witted; growth; improve memory; see the future; foretell future events; expose a lover was unfaithful; tell if one was exposed to poison; encourage loyalty; encourage sensitivity; unconditional love within a marriage or long-term partnership; enhance memory and mental capacity; intelligence; discernment; attract wealth; business growth; a truth detector; seeing through deceptions; abundance; fertility; life; immortality; memory improvement; intelligence; fidelity; drive away evil spirits; protect against demon possession; protection from evil spells; quick-witted; richness; growth in nature; cut through illusions; inspiration; patience; love; commitment; harmony; renewal; rebirth; youth; eloquence; truthfulness; good luck; good fortune; wealth; healing; intuition; foresight; victory in trials; help settle litigation; presence increased; increase business; business influence; speech; think clearly about the past present and future.

 Care: Avoid ultrasonic and steam cleaners as they can weaken fractured stones and cause the oil, unhardened resin, or polymer used to fracture-fill the emerald to come out of the fractures which will alter the appearance of your emerald.
 Avoid heat, light, and chemicals.
-Use warm soapy water and gently scrub the emerald.
+Heat may cause fractures.
+An emerald’s appearance may change over time due to the instability of its filling material.
+Depending upon their condition, emeralds may be retreated by an experienced professional.
+Use room temperature water, a very mild soap and soft cloth are usually safe; avoid vigorous scrubbing.
+Do not soak for long periods.
+Store separately since they are brittle and can chip when a harder stone bangs into it.